Raw organic milk

 Based on personal observations and dental case histories gleaned in decades of practising dentistry, Dr. Heard’s "Man Versus Toothache" indeed makes it rather abundantly clear that there seem to be worlds of difference in health value between raw and pasteurised organic milk, as well as milk from cows grazing on mineral-rich pastures (including natural fluorine, not to be confused with the dangerous fluoride) and those grazing on less fertile grounds (or fed on lesser quality food).
 Dr. Heard's book also contains numerous photographs which beautifully illustrate his point that a natural mineral-rich diet complemented by raw mineral-rich milk can both reverse tooth decay and keep teeth healthy for many decades, even in people who never used a toothbrush!3

-In fact, eminent Natural Hygiene proponent Dr. Herbert M. Shelton4 devotes much detailed space in his book Orthotrophy (also freely downloadable1) to the great difference in health-protective values existing between raw and pasteurized milk.
+In fact, eminent Natural Hygiene6 proponent Dr. Herbert M. Shelton4 devotes much detailed space in his book Orthotrophy (also freely downloadable1) to the great difference in health-protective values existing between raw and pasteurized milk.

 So if you do use dairy, the effort of finding raw organic milk of the highest quality may be very worthwhile, particularly in summer when organic cows are likely to graze outside.